felias-fogg/dw-link/docs/manual.md

 * Number of breakpoints reduced from 33 to 25 because of stability problems (when debugging was on)
 * New dw-link probe
 * Debugging UNO with an active serial connection to the host
+* Added problem that stopping at a function might display the location of the inlined function